Module Hamiltonians

 starting_address::Int = starting_address(mat)

-Specialised methods are implemented for sparse matrices of type AbstractSparseMatrixCSC
+Specialised methods are implemented for sparse matrices of type AbstractSparseMatrixCSC.
+One based indexing is required for the matrix mat.

 \[\begin{aligned} \tilde{H} &= t \sum_{kσ}k^2 n_{k,σ} \\ &\quad + \sum_{pqkσσ'} T_{pqk} a^†_{p-k,σ} a^†_{q+k,σ'} a_{q,σ'} a_{p,σ} \\ &\quad + \sum_{pqskk'σσ'} Q_{kk'}a^†_{p-k,σ} a^†_{q+k,σ} a^†_{s+k-k',σ'} a_{s,σ'} a_{q,σ} a_{p,σ} \\ &\quad + V̂_\mathrm{ho} \end{aligned}\]